NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Introduction

 In addition to the dataset, we also develop baseline models using the existing 3D perception \cite{huang2021bevdet, yin2021center, msmdfusion} and visual question answering \cite{anderson2018bottom, yu2019deep} techniques.
-These models can be categorized into three types: image-based, 3D point cloud-based, and multi-modal fusion-based.
+These models fall into three categories: image-based, point cloud-based, and multi-modal fusion-based.
 The 3D detection models are used to extract visual features and provide object proposals, which are then combined with question features and fed into the question answering model for answer decoding.
-While our experiments show that these models outperform the blind model that uses only questions as inputs, their performance still significantly lags behind models that use ground truth inputs.
-This suggests that combining existing technologies alone cannot fully enable models to understand complex street views and perform reasonable question answering using rich multi-modal visual information.
-Thus, NuScenes-QA poses a new challenge, and we hope that future research can address these issues.
+While our experiments show that these models outperform the question-only blind model, their performance still significantly lags behind models that use ground truth object labels as inputs.
+This indicates that combining existing technologies is not sufficient for intricate street views understanding.
+Thus, NuScenes-QA poses a new challenge, urging further research in this realm.

 Overall, our contributions can be summarized as follows: \begin{itemize} \item We introduce a novel visual question answering task in autonomous driving scenario, which evaluates current deep learning based models' ability to understand and reason with complex visual data in multi-modal, multi-frame, and outdoor scenes.
 To facilitate this task, we contribute a large-scale dataset, NuScenes-QA, consisting of 34K complex autonomous driving scenes and 460K question-answer pairs. \item We establish several baseline models and extensively evaluate the performance of existing techniques for this task.
 Additionally, we conduct ablation experiments to analyze specific techniques that are relevant to this task, which provide a foundation for future research. \end{itemize}